-- 2. The allowance is calculated on the basis of the average allowance paid out over the period of two years prior to termination of the standby service or, if the employee has performed standby and emergency repair service for less than two years, over a shorter period. - 3.
-If the employee is granted a salary increase other than the general salary increase, this salary increase will be deducted from the phase-out amount set out in this article. - 4.
-If the employee stops working standby and emergency repair service on medical grounds and the ABP, after an examination, grants a redeployment allowance by way of compensation of the discontinuation of the standby and emergency repair service allowance, the phase-out amount in accordance with this article will be fully or partially terminated with effect from the date on which the redeployment allowance is granted, depending on the amount of the latter.
+- 2. The allowance is calculated on the basis of the average allowance paid out over the period of two years prior to termination of the standby service or, if the employee has performed standby duty for less than two years, over a shorter period. - 3.
+Salary increases will not be deducted from payments based on the phase-out scheme. - 4.
+If the employee stops working standby duty on medical grounds and the ABP, after an examination, grants a redeployment allowance by way of compensation of the discontinuation of the standby duty allowance, the phase-out amount in accordance with this article will be fully or partially terminated with effect from the date on which the redeployment allowance is granted, depending on the amount of the latter.

-Article 4.14 - Overtime
+Article 4.14 - Overtime and shifted working hours

 - 1. The employee is entitled to an overtime allowance if his job is in salary scale 7 or lower.
-This threshold does not apply if the employee: - a. worked the hours as part of shift work; - b. works the hours on account of actual attendance when on standby and emergency repair service; or - c. works on installations or systems, which work may not or cannot be carried out during standard working hours. - 2.
+This threshold does not apply if the employee: - a. worked the hours as part of shift work; - b. works the hours on account of actual attendance when on standby duty; or - c. works on installations or systems, which work may not or cannot be carried out during standard working hours. - 2.
 The overtime allowance consists of time off in lieu equal to the duration of the overtime and a monetary overtime allowance. - 3.
 When scheduling in the time off in lieu, the employee's wishes are taken into account as much as possible.
 The employee can also ask the employer to pay out the time off in lieu, unless the hours must be scheduled in within a certain period to prevent violation of the ATW. - 4.
 If overtime follows on immediately after the standard working time, any rest break prescribed in the ATW will be considered overtime, with the exception of the lunch break, where at least half an hour is at the employee's own expense. - 5.
 Leave accrued on account of overtime is carried over to the following calendar year, for up to 80 hours.
-Leave in excess of 80 hours will be paid out on the basis of the employee's hourly salary or added to the employee's flexible terms of employment. - 6.
+Leave in excess of 80 hours will be paid out on the basis of the employee's hourly salary. - 6.
 The overtime allowance is a percentage of the hourly salary and amounts to: - a.
 50% for overtime hours from Monday to Friday; and - b.
 100% for overtime hours on Saturdays, Sundays and public holidays.
 If the employee works part-time and he works overtime outside his own yet within normal working hours, he will be paid a monetary allowance for those hours.
 This allowance amounts to 25% of the hourly salary.
 The holiday allowance is included in this percentage. - 7.
 If working hours have shifted by more than half an hour, the employee will be paid an allowance over the shifted working hours.
-This allowance is equal to the overtime allowance.
+This allowance is equal to the overtime allowance. - 8.
+In case of overtime, employee may claim a meal if he has not had the opportunity to eat at home between 17:00 and 20:00.